Written by Jasmine O

 15 Winter Things To Do In Japan - Hot Springs, Festivals, And Glistening Snow!

 Winter weather starts in December and ends around March in most regions of Japan.
 There are many things to enjoy in this chilly season.
-Read this article to learn about 15 exciting things that will warm up your winter. from skiing to snow festivals to hot sake!
+Read this article to learn about 15 exciting things that will warm up your winter, from skiing and snow festivals, to hot sake!

 Skiing, Festivals, and Winter Things to Do in Japan